Saturday, February 29, 2020

 Maybe it was too much for her to look after me at the same time as trying to work I don't know and maybe granny suggested it in any case.

 My mother came to Manchester to have the second baby and I would be two years and two months old and I can remember standing on the table being dressed by both of my parents as we were going home and my father was arguing with granny.
 Granny wanted me to stay – isn't one enough for you, she said.
 It was okay for me, being spoiled by my grandmother, getting her picture taken with me and treating me to whatever I wanted.
 That picture for the next twenty years was in every one of the houses of the siblings – seven altogether don't forget.
-I was also told that my Godmother had her photo taken with me too and that she wore a glove on the left hand to hide the fact that she wasn't married and pretending I was her child.
+I was also told that my Godmother had her photo taken with me too and that she wore a glove on the left hand to hide the fact that she wasn't married as people would think I was her child.

 So a complicated how do you do, don't you think!